 Add the cubed or grated butter and cut it in with a pastry blender.

 Cut the butter in until you have a mixture that resembles a fine crumb.
-(When you feel your arm is gonna fall off… your done!)
+(When you feel your arm is gonna fall off… you’re done!)

 Add 3/4 cup heavy whipping cream…mix together until the dough begins to gather together into large clumps.